pebble-tree/node-foundationdb/README.md

 The bindings do not currently support the `Directory` layer.
 We have code, it just hasn't been ported to the new typescript API.
 If someone wants to take a stab at it, raise an issue so we don't repeat work.

 The API also entirely depends on node Promises.
-The C part of the bindings supports doing everything via callbacks but a callback-oriented API hasn't been written.
+The C part of the bindings supports doing almost everything via callbacks but a callback-oriented API hasn't been written.
 If this is important to you for some reason, I think the best architecture would be to split out the native C backend into a `foundationdb-native` library and have an alternate callback-oriented frontend.
 Raise an issue if this is important to you.
+I'd be particularly interested in benchmarks showing how promise- or callback- oriented APIs perform.

 ## Revival progress